wesley-shi/slate/source/index.html.md

 yaml | The YAML file to be posted name | The name of the tree, if an existing tree already exists, the nodes will be overwritten and labeling function will be reassigned

-## GET taxonomy list
+## GET node taxonomy list

-Gets the list of taxonomys available
+Gets the list of taxonomys available for nodes (subtaxonomies) posted

 > The above command returns JSON structured like this: